 Treatment For Worn & Broken Teeth

 Your treatment may include one or several procedures to establish a healthy, stable bite and repair cosmetic problems.
 Common treatment options:

-- Orthodontics: Crooked, or misaligned teeth, can sometimes be the source for premature tooth wear and/or broken teeth.
+- Orthodontics: Crooked, or misaligned teeth, can sometimes be the source of premature tooth wear and/or broken teeth.
 Dr. Blaylock will work with a local orthodontist to design and implement an orthodontic treatment plan.

 - Restorative Dentistry: Ceramic restorations such as dental crowns, porcelain veneers, and dental fillings can become damaged when the teeth are not properly aligned.
-Dr. Blaylock may recommend repairing broken fillings and crowns as well as restore worn or broken teeth with new ceramic restorations.
+Dr. Blaylock may recommend repairing broken fillings and crowns as well as restoring worn or broken teeth with new ceramic restorations.

 - Tooth Bonding: Dr. Blaylock may recommend cosmetic tooth bonding for minor tooth chips.
 This is a simple procedure, typically completed in a single dental visit.
 He may also recommend other cosmetic dentistry services to fix worn teeth.